pdinklag/word-packing/README.md

 ## Implementation

-The core implementation of reading and writing packed containers is found in the [direct API](#direct-api) function overloads in `word_packing.hpp` and consists of all the bit twiddling you would imagine.
+The core implementation of reading and writing packed containers is found in the internal `get` and `set` overloads in `word_packing_impl.hpp` and consists of all the bit twiddling you would imagine.
 Generally, regarding word packing, consider the following figure:

 ![figures/layout.png](figures/layout.png)